edibotopic/edibotopic-website/content/notes/Explication.md

 a more precise and/or useful concept [^1].

 This is a normative act, in that it applies value judgements about what properties a concept _should_ have and what uses it _ought_ to serve.
-The judgement can be context- or domain-specific and involve a significant transformation of the original concept.
+The judgement can be context- or domain-specific and result in a significant transformation of an everyday concept.

 Philosophers have argued over the conditions necessary for a successful explication.
 These include the aforementioned increase of clarity and utility, but also a requirement that the new concept be substitutable for the old concept, while preserving sufficient continuity of meaning.